 There are no hard and fast rules, except maybe one: Information is everywhere, and people are less likely to blindly trust claims made by hotel brands.
 Working to be more open about our operations and pricing is a worthwhile effort, even if the exact parameters are unknown and may differ from property to property.

-John Gerzema, a leading American CEO, columnist and brand expert summed it up beautifully when he said “Transparency, honesty, kindness, good stewardship, even humor, work in businesses at all times.”
+John Gerzema, a leading American CEO, columnist and brand expert summed it up beautifully when he said “Transparency, honesty, kindness, good stewardship, even humour, work in businesses at all times.”